BelaPlatform/bela_newBlog/docs/_posts/2018-03-27-opal-rhythm-computor-dmx-krew.markdown

 big rabbithole of websites about making your own keyboard, mostly for people who are into computer games and want a custom layout with fast keys.
 I learnt all about the various kinds of [Cherry MX keys](http://www.keyboardco.com/blog/index.php/2012/12/an-introduction-to-cherry-mx-mechanical-switches/), bought a few and tried them out, and settled on Cherry MX Brown.
-I used [this website](addlink) to design a keyplate layout and had a local guy with a laser cutter cut out a keyplate from acrylic.
+I used a website to design a keyplate layout and had a local guy with a laser cutter cut out a keyplate from acrylic.

 {% include single-image.html fileName="opal-rhythm/whitesticker.jpg" %}